LAST REVIEWED MAR. 17, 2022 4:21 P.M. EST

 The COVID-19 vaccine arrived in metro Atlanta with the first doses administered Dec.
 16. The state said as of Feb.
 25, it was doing away with the phase terminology.
 Vaccines for people 65 and up began Jan.
 11. On March 25, vaccines were made available for all Georgians over the age of 16.
 On May 10, the FDA authorized the vaccine for anyone 12 and over.

 Pfizer booster shots were made available for people 65 and up, people with underlying health conditions and frontline workers starting Sept.
-27. Only people who have had the Pfizer shot are eligible.
+27. Boosters are now available for anyone 18 and older.

 On Nov.
 3, the Pfizer vaccine was made available for children 5 and older.